Sheep dip is a hazardous substance – follow this code to reduce the risk of groundwater pollution when you use, store and dispose of dip.

 - reduce the risk of people or animals falling into the bath

-- protect the bath, eg from ultraviolet damage or vandalism
+- protect the bath, for example from ultraviolet damage or vandalism

 Handling waste dip